Martin Armiger: Record producer and music composer

+From 1988, Armiger also regularly hired Derek Williams as arranger, orchestrator, conductor, session musician and associate composer for numerous albums, tv-series and films, with shared credits including Manning Clark's History of Australia – The Musical, The Last Resort (1988 TV series), Bodysurfer (miniseries), The Rainbow Warrior Conspiracy, The Crossing (1990 film), The Wonderful World of Dogs, Ring of Scorpio, Come in Spinner (miniseries), Children of the Dragon, The Other Side of Paradise, Police Rescue, Seven Deadly Sins (miniseries), Thank God He Met Lizzie, Hard Knox and Hildegarde.

-He wrote the theme of Cody (1994–95), a six-part TV drama series for Seven Network.
+Armiger wrote the theme of Cody (1994–95), a six-part TV drama series for Seven Network.
 At the APRA Awards of 1995 he won Most Performed Television Theme for his composition.
 The Sports reformed for the Mushroom 25 Live anniversary concert on 14 November 1998, at the Melbourne Cricket Ground (MCG), but Armiger was unable to perform due to a previously broken leg turning gangrenous.
 For the gig the group used Ashley Naylor of Even on guitar.
 During September 2000 Armiger was hospitalised by an infection, in the following January he recalled his experience in an article, "Waiting for Life and Death'", for The Sydney Morning Herald.

 As of 2004 Armiger was Head of Screen Composition at the Australian Film Television and Radio School (AFTRS).
 At AFTRS he coordinated and taught the Graduate Diploma in Screen Composition as a specialist course for selected students.
 He composed the news theme for the ABC which has been in use on ABC1 since early 2005.
 In 2006 Flinders University recognised his contributions to the music industry as a recipient of their Distinguished Alumni Awards.
 Also that year his portrait, by John R Walker, was a finalist at the Archibald Prize.